 Bonus tip: when displaying client testimonials, if possible, be sure to use the person’s full name and headshot so that it looks legitimate (people know that testimonials are easily faked).

-The placement, styling, and messaging of your calls-to-action should be strategic.
-Here are 5 tips and tricks for your CTAs:
+Here are 5 tips for your CTAs:

 2. Don’t use too many different CTAs.
 Focus the visitor’s attention on 1 or 2 primary CTAs.